<

 ATHENS, Ga. -- On a night that little went right for Tennessee after its quick first-quarter start, the clincher might have come afterward in the bowels of Sanford Stadium during coach Josh Heupel's postgame news conference.

-With the 31-17 loss to Georgia still gnawing at everybody in orange -- Tennessee's eighth straight setback to the Bulldogs and a glancing blow to the Vols' College Football Playoff hopes -- Heupel was twice drowned out Saturday night while trying to answer questions when a cellphone ringtone began blaring the Georgia "Battle Hymn" just outside the interview area.
+With the 31-17 loss to Georgia still gnawing at everybody in orange -- Tennessee's eighth straight setback to the Bulldogs and a glancing blow to the Volunteers' College Football Playoff hopes -- Heupel was twice drowned out Saturday night while trying to answer questions when a cellphone ringtone began blaring the Georgia "Battle Hymn" just outside the interview area.

-Heupel wanted no part of any playoff talk, but was as bullish as ever about the caliber of his football team.
+Heupel wanted no part of any playoff talk, but he was as bullish as ever about the caliber of his football team.

-"Man, I have no idea," Heupel said when asked where the Vols stood in the playoff chase.
+"Man, I have no idea," Heupel said when asked where the Volunteers stood in the playoff chase.
 "All I know is this league, in college football, is as good as it gets.
 It is.
 Teams get beat on the road sometimes.
 It's hard to win, man, in this league.
 That's a good football team that we just played that lost a couple of close ones on the road against good football teams and had turnovers in those games.

 "It's a good football team.
-We're a good football team, too."
+We're a good football team too."

-The Vols (8-2, 6-2) joined Alabama, Georgia and Ole Miss as SEC teams with two conference losses.
+Tennessee (8-2, 5-2) joined Alabama, Georgia and Ole Miss as SEC teams with two conference losses.
 Texas and Texas A&M each have just one loss, and the teams at the top have all beaten each other.
-Alabama beat Georgia.
-Tennessee beat Alabama.
-Georgia beat Tennessee, Ole Miss beat Georgia, which beat Texas.
-In last week's CFP rankings, Tennessee was No. 7 and Georgia No. 12, meaning the Bulldogs would have been out of the playoff.

 "Definitely, we knew what was at stake," Tennessee defensive tackle Jaxson Moi.
 "Obviously, we treat it like another game, but we had that [playoff ramifications] in the back of our minds.
 But we're moving on.
 This is the past.
 There's nothing you could change now, so we're just trying to focus on what's next and control the controllables."

 There were also at least two penalties that went against Tennessee in the second half that changed the complexion of the game, one a 15-yard face mask penalty against cornerback Rickey Gibson III on a second-and-24 play, leading to Georgia's go-ahead touchdown.
-The second came in the fourth quarter when the Vols were hit with an illegal participation penalty after officials ruled Moi didn't get off the field in time.
+The second came in the fourth quarter when the Volunteers were hit with an illegal participation penalty after officials ruled Moi didn't get off the field in time.
 Two plays later, Georgia went ahead 31-17.

 Heupel was clearly steamed about both calls and cut off a reporter who asked about the Georgia drive where the face mask penalty was called.